indigo-dc/tosca-templates/README.md

 These are the TOSCA Templates Supporting the Use Cases for INDIGO-DataCloud.
 The applications currently supported are:

-* galaxy.yaml: Deploy a [Galaxy](http://galaxyproject.org/) server configured with a local Torque LRMS.
+* galaxy_elastic_cluster.yaml:  Deploy a [Galaxy](http://galaxyproject.org/) server configured with a SLURM elastic cluster as LRMS.

+* galaxy.yaml: Deploy a [Galaxy](http://galaxyproject.org/) server configured to execute jobs locally.

 * disvis.yaml: Deploy an instance that supports [DisVis](https://github.com/haddocking/disvis.git)